 Much of the time, Carol and Eldon are just quietly there in the background, and yet, when needed, they obviously have real drive and determination.
-We are very luck that they have, for so long, used their skills and perseverance for the benefit of the Red Deer River Naturalists.
+We are very lucky that they have, for so long, used their skills and perseverance for the benefit of the Red Deer River Naturalists.

 Fred became a member of the Alberta Natural History Society in 1969 and it didn’t take long for the members to recognize his expertise.
 He was asked to speak at the group’s March meeting that year, the topic being, ‘The Snowshoe Hare or Bush Rabbit.”
 That presentation was the first of many that Fred would do over the years.